home-assistant/home-assistant.io/source/_posts/2019-02-04-introducing-home-assistant-cli.markdown

     system      System details and operations for Home Assistant. template    Render templates on server or locally.

-Rather than using generic terms like get, list, etc. The commands are now explicitly named what they are about, and then have further sub-command.
+Rather than using generic terms (eg. get, list), the commands are now explicit and have further sub-commands.

-The biggest behavior change is that most operations by default now uses "table" mode. i.e. instead of getting a yaml or json dump you get a more concise view:
+The biggest change is that most operations, by default now use "table" mode. i.e., instead of getting a yaml or json dump you get a more concise view:

     $ hass-cli entity list winter
     ENTITY                           DESCRIPTION                STATE